Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 It has amazing health benefits, too.

-Beetroot is an especially worthwhile crop to consider if you grow your own vegetables - because of the well-known health benefits.
-It contains a good spread of common vitamins, including B1, B2, B3 and vitamin C and it is a good source of calcium, iron and other minerals.
+Beetroot contains a good spread of common vitamins, including B1, B2, B3 and vitamin C and it is a good source of calcium, iron and other minerals.
 Betacyanin which gives it its usual red colouring is a powerful anti-oxidant.

 Beetroot plays a valuable role in nutrition, offering anti-oxidants and cancer prevention among its many talents.

-Beetroot is also valued by herbalists and health professionals for its tonic and revitalising qualities.
+This humble root vegetable is also valued by herbalists and health professionals for its tonic and revitalising qualities.
 Beetroot juice is enjoying a new vogue as the health drink of choice.

 Beetroot are quite similar to carrots in their needs and cultivation, except that there is no pesky carrot fly to make life difficult and beetroot seeds are a lot bigger and easier to see!